Skip to main content

 A, Typically, the nipple is below your crease or along the lower portion of your breast.
 If that is the case, a lift is recommended with or without an implant.

-Q. Is fat grafting permanent?
+Q. Is breast augmentation fat grafting permanent?

 A. Yes, however, over 6 months-1 year it’s common for 40-50% of the fat to dissolve.
 The remaining will stay in place.